ashwanthkumar/suuchi/README.md

 ## Notes
 If you're getting `ClassNotFound` exception, please run `mvn clean compile` once to generate from the java classes from protoc files.
 Also, if you're using IntelliJ it helps to close the project when running the above command.
 It seems to auto-detect sources in `target/` at startup but not afterwards.

+## Release workflow
+Suuchi and it's modules follow a git commit message based release workflow.
+Use the script `make-release.sh` to push an empty commit to the repository which would trigger a release workflow on travis-ci.

 ## License
 https://www.apache.org/licenses/LICENSE-2.0